supermileage/telemetry-firmware/README.md

 git clone --recurse-submodules -c core.symlinks=true https://github.com/supermileage/telemetry-firmware.git
 ```

+**IMPORTANT**: you need administrator permissions for this, so make sure you clone it in a command prompt ran as admin.

 ## Building

 All options should generate a `.bin` file, which will be your application firmware payload for flashing.